growth-mate/docs/src/Studio/Advstudio.md

 ![Screenshot 2024-07-23 at 13.29.52](https://hackmd.io/_uploads/S1ZOEMad0.png)

 8. Congrats!
 Your campaign was created.
-Now you will be proceeded to the [Payment](./payment.md)
+Now you will be proceeded to the [Campaign Payment](./Campayment.md)